Understand your company's position and learn more about the options available

 A notice of intention is used to inform certain parties that a company intends to enter administration.
 The document is submitted to court, typically by directors striving to prevent their company’s liquidation.

-The notice, form 2.8B, stops creditor legal action and offers a short period of time to determine the best way forward for the business.
+The Notice of Intention to appoint an Administrator stops creditor legal action and offers a short period of time to determine the best way forward for the business.
 The result of filing this notice can vary - sometimes restructuring of the company’s debt is the optimal solution, but in other instances it could involve the sale of business assets under a process known as pre pack administration.

 The company, its directors, or a qualifying floating charge holder (typically the bank), can all file a notice of intention with the court.
 Once this has been done, an administrator of their choice will be appointed.